 Maintenance Service Interval Maintenance Procedure Before each use or daily Check the oil level and add bar and chain oil if necessary.
 Check that oil is flowing to the chain.
 Check the chain tension and adjust it if necessary.
 Ensure that the bar is straight and undamaged Check the chain for sharpness; contact an Authorized Service Dealer to have the chain sharpened or replaced.
 After each battery drain cycle Check the oil level and add bar and chain oil if necessary.
 Check the chain tension and adjust it if necessary.
+Every 10 hours Grease the pole saw.
 Yearly or before storage Service the guide bar, chain, and drive sprocket.
 Check the chain for sharpness; contact an Authorized Service Dealer to have the chain sharpened or replaced.